Below you can find a complete list of Filipino animals. We currently track 256 animals in the Philippines and are adding more every day!

-The Official National Animal of Philippines
+The Official National Animal

 - Philippine Eagle – The Philippine eagle is the national bird and the world’s tallest and longest.
 Look for this bird on Mount Kitanglad.
 You can also see this bird on Mindanao, Luzon, Leyte, and Samar islands.